 VoteWatch Europe is a small, independent not-for-profit organisation.
-Our goal is to promote better debates and greater transparency in EU politics by making information on the decision-making process of the European Parliament and the Council of Ministers available in a user-friendly, searchable format.
+Our goal is to promote better insight into EU politics by making information on the decision-making process of the European Parliament and the Council of Ministers available in a user-friendly, searchable format.

-We rely on grants, membership fees and donations to maintain and improve our core activities.
-You can help us by becoming a supporting member, or by making a donation, however small.
-Donations are not tax-deductible.
+We rely on grants, paid services and donations to maintain and improve our core activities.
+You can help us by making a donation, however small.

 We accept donations via PayPal/credit card (click below).

 As the dust settles and the emotion dissipates across the continent, we now need to look at the future.
 Here are our main take-aways that indicate what we can expect EU decision-making to look like in the coming years.

 This research reveals that sometimes “Europe” means different things for different forces and shows how the picture is more complicated than a simple pro-EU or/and left-right representation.
 In fact, we will have to deal with a more pragmatic grid of analysis of individual positions.

 This report shows which MEPs have been the most influential towards the end of the parliamentary term.
 The study also reveals which national groups have been punching above/below their weight when it comes to influencing European policies through the EP.

 One year after the publication of our report on the influence of the Members of the European Parliament, we updated our findings to take into account the developments occurred over the last year.
 This assessment shows which MEPs have been the most influential over the current term.